-Psalm 15:1-5 Lord, who shall abide in your tabernacle?
-Who shall dwell in your holy hill?
-He that walks uprightly, and works righteousness, and speaks the truth in his heart.
-He that backbites not with his tongue, nor does evil to his neighbor, nor takes up a reproach against his neighbor.
-In whose eyes a vile person is condemned; but he honors them that fear the LORD.
-He that swears to his own hurt, and changes not.
-[He will tell the truth even if it is going to hurt him.]
-He that puts not out his money to usury, nor takes reward against the innocent.
-He that does these things shall never be moved.
+Psalm 15:1-5 Lord, who may abide in Your tabernacle?
+Who may dwell in Your holy hill?
+He who walks uprightly, and works righteousness, and speaks the truth in his heart; he who does not backbite with his tongue, nor does evil to his neighbor, nor does he takes up a reproach against his neighbor; in whose eyes a vile person is despised; but he honors those who fear the LORD; he who swears to his own hurt, and does not change [He will tell the truth even if it is going to hurt him.]; he who does not put out his money to usury, nor does he take a bribe against the innocent.
+He who does these things shall never be moved.

 Interestingly, when a Jew is asked the same question—"What is your favorite psalm?—the majority of them will say, "Psalm 15."
 That was the first thing that was a surprise to me.
 But the Jews, for whatever the reason, perceive things a little bit differently from those who are of the Christian faith.